iammanny/My-Portfolio/README.md

 # My Portfolio

-> My Portfolio is web showcase of the work i done and the products i have built.
+> My Portfolio is web showcase of the work i have done and the products i have built.

+- Created mobile view of the header and the headline section for a portfolio website
+- Added a portfolio section to view projects and an about-me page
+- Added a background feel to make the site look good.

 ## Built With